Social Security's cost-of-living adjustment set at 3.2% — less than half of the current year's increase

 While retirees "can rest a little easier" with the COLA announced on Thursday, they need reassurance that lawmakers will come up with a plan to stabilize the program, the AARP said in a statement.

-"AARP is urging Congress to work in a bipartisan way to keep Social Security strong and to provide American workers and retirees with a long-term solution that both current and future retirees can count on," AARP Chief Executive Officer Jo Ann Jenkins said in an emailed statement.
+"AARP is urging Congress to work in a bipartisan way to keep Social Security strong and to provide American workers and retirees with a long-term solution that both current and future retirees can count on," AARP CEO Jo Ann Jenkins said in a statement.
 "Americans work hard to earn their Social Security, and it's only fair for them to get the money they deserve."

 for more features.